James McAvoy: Early work

 In 2003, McAvoy appeared in the Sci Fi Channel miniseries Frank Herbert's Children of Dune, adapted from Frank Herbert's novels.
 He then accepted the role of an unprincipled reporter in 2003's State of Play.
 The six-part drama serial tells the story of a newspaper's investigation into the death of a young woman and was broadcast on BBC One.
 Calling the programme a "must-see", the Chicago Tribune recommended State of Play for its cast's performance.
 In 2002, McAvoy shot scenes for Bollywood Queen, described as West Side Story meets Romeo and Juliet with bindis, it was shown as a special presentation at the 2003 Sundance Film Festival and opened in UK cinemas on 17 October.

 In 2004, he acted in the romantic comedy Wimbledon.
 His next project was voicing a character named Hal in the 2004 English version of Strings, a mythic fantasy film.
 Another 2004 release for him was Inside I'm Dancing, an Irish production directed by Damien O'Donnell starring alongside Steven Robertson.
 In it, he was cast as one of the two principal characters: a maverick with duchenne muscular dystrophy.
-McAvoy ended 2004 by appearing in the first two seasons of Shameless as Steve McBride.
+McAvoy ended 2004 by appearing in the first two series of Shameless as Steve McBride.